Pokémon Black 2 and White 2

 Reversal Mountain's donut-type main chamber actually does have an interior section!
 It's this tiny cavern here - you can even see the stairs in the corner in-game, from one of the offshoots of the main path.

 ...Seeing it is all you're going to do, though.
 You can't actually reach it - it doesn't connect to the main path, and the stairs don't go anywhere.
 It's just...there.
-There might have been an item in here at one point, judging from the layout and the size of the chamber, but there's nothing of the sort now.
+The White 2 version of Reversal Mountain (the one shown on the picture is Black 2 version) also has a similar area at different location.

 This may well be the single least exciting unused room ever to exist, by the way.